jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/b23d74c1-a8ff-449f-8bec-ffaf5f9b9bbd/statements/a613aead-ed91-405c-a324-9b13b585e6aa/q.md

 JavaScript allows to use variables in order to store values of any type.

-In order to creating a variable in JavaScript, we need to put a special keyword in front of it - var.
-There are two more keywords to store variables, but we will learn about them later in this course.
+In order to create a variable in JavaScript, we need to put a special keyword in front of it - _var_.
+There are two more keywords to store variables _let_ and _const_, but we will learn about them later in this course.

 `var ourAmazingName;`

 Take a look at the name of the variable - ourAmazingName.
 This is the JavaScript variable naming convention, very popular also among other programming languages.
 This naming convention is called camel case.

-ourAmazingName variable is empty.
+_ourAmazingName_ variable is empty.
 To ensure it is storing anything we need to set its value.

 `var ourAmazingName = 1;`

-This way ourAmazingName variable stores a value of 1.
+This way _ourAmazingName_ variable stores a value of 1.

-Try to change the name of the existing variable to make the code work.
+Change the code to ensure that the variable _myNumber_ stores a value of 100.